Cyrus243/Fellowship-App/README.md

 This project is built using modern Android development tools and practices, following the MVVM architecture and leveraging Hilt (Dagger) for dependency injection.

+## 📸 Screenshots

 ## ✨ Features

-* Authentication – Firebase Auth for secure user login
+* 🔐 Authentication – Firebase Auth for secure login
-* Real-time Messaging – Send and receive text, audio, and video messages using Firestore and Firebase Storage
+* 💬 Chat – Send and receive text, audio, and video messages
-* Calling – One-on-one audio and video calls via web-RTC (experimentation)
+* 📞 Calling – One-on-one audio and video calls
-* User Presence – Online/offline status tracking
+* 🟢 User Presence – Real-time online/offline status tracking
-* Push Notifications – Notifications for incoming messages
+* 🔔 Push Notifications – Receive notifications when new messages arrive
-* Media Handling – Image and video loading with Coil
+* 🖼️ Media Support – Image/video preview with Coil and MediaPlayer
+* 🎯 Modern Architecture – Built with MVVM, Jetpack Compose, and Hilt

 ## 🛠️ Tech Stack